 Bread in Italy, along with pasta, is the pillar of nutrition in every region of the country, north to south.
 Italian bread has many shapes and many names.
 Different kinds of Italian bread serve different purposes.
 At an Italian restaurant, you get bread as soon as you sit down.
 This is a way to “keep you busy while you wait” for the main courses and also to calm your hunger with the most simple dish that you can have.
 Bread is always available on the table when you eat veggies or meat.
 Some connoisseurs even have it with pasta, but that’s rare.
-Bread in Italy is usually sliced, topped or filled with delicious ingredients, so that you can eat it as a street food or pack it for a picnic.
-All the Italian bread types are so delicious that you want to eat it as it is, as a snack or whenever you feel hungry.
+Bread in Italy is usually sliced, topped, or filled with delicious ingredients so that you can eat it as street food or pack it for a picnic.
+All the Italian bread types are so delicious that you want to eat it as it is, as a snack, or whenever you feel hungry.
 Let’s have a look at the most popular Italian bread types.
 In Italy, you can find lots of Italian bread types in the bakeries, which are called “fornaio,” “forno,” or “panetteria.”
 Every grocery store has a bakery section as well.

 Pane casareccio | Pane toscano